Frequently Asked Questions

 How do I get back on the application?
 Once you have created an “Account”, remember that your “required” email address and password will be your “Keys” to return to the application.
 You can return to your application as many times as you desire.
 However, once you click on “Submit”, you cannot return to your application.
 Note: DO NOT click on “Submit” until you are completely finished with your application.

 Do I have to finish the entire application at one time?
-No… You do not have to complete it all at once.
-The deadline to submit your complete application is January 5, 2018.
-ALL ATTACHMENTS INCLUDING ALL LETTERS OF RECOMMENDATION MUST BE UPLOADED OR EMAILED to the Foundation no later than January 5, 2018.
+No… You do not have to complete it all at once, however make sure you remember that the deadline to submit your application is January 7, 2019.
+ALL ATTACHMENTS INCLUDING ALL LETTERS OF RECOMMENDATION MUST BE UPLOADED OR EMAILED to the Foundation no later than January 7, 2019.
+Do not wait until the deadline.
+Past Applicants have experienced difficulty in uploading due to large numbers of applications at one time.

 What if I do not know the answers to some of the questions?
 If you are unsure of any of the questions, thoroughly review the “commonly asked questions” on the website and then contact the Smith Scholarship Office via email (email@example.com) for further assistance.
 Be sure to remember your username and password to return to your application for completion.
-Do not call the office unless you have not received a response within 3 days of submitting a request.
 Students and school personnel should submit a request, not family or friends of the applicant, as this scholarship is an accountability program.
+Please do not call unless you have failed to receive a response within 48 hours.

-What if I do not have the Income Tax information for this year?
-FASFA 2018-19 uses 2016 Tax Information and the application can be filed starting October 1, 2017 for aid to be used in 2018-19.
-If you are not residing with your parents or legal guardian, homeless or a ward of the state, please follow the FASFA rules carefully so you are properly classified for aid.
-Proper classification affects the amount of aid provided.
+What if I do not have the Income Tax information for this year yet?
+FASFA 2019-20 uses 2017 Tax Information and the application can be filed starting October 1, 2018.
+When filling out your FASFA use the information for the household you currently reside in if your parents are not supporting you.
+If you are homeless or a ward of the state or receiving no support, please follow the FASFA rules carefully so you are properly classified for aid.

-The new FASFA form allows you to directly access IRS tax information using social security numbers and names while completing the new form.
+The new FASFA form allows you to directly access IRS tax information while completing the new form.
 The FASFA application must be filed before SSF application is submitted and proof provided.
 “Proof” of your FASFA filing can be as simple as a screenshot of the notice of filing.
-If unusual circumstances prevent you from submitting the FASFA, contact SSF as soon as possible with written explanation of steps taken to complete, missing information and an explanation regarding such information.
+If unusual circumstances prevent you from submitting the FASFA, contact SSF by email as soon as possible with written explanation of steps taken to complete, missing information and an explanation regarding such information.

 Can I mail the application in?
 No. The application is not formatted for print out.
-Public libraries often have computers available for use or ask your school counselor to use a school’s computer if you do not have other access to a computer.
+Therefore, if you have issues submitting your application, call us and we will help.
+Public libraries often have computers available for use or ask your school counselor to use a school’s computer.
 The application can also be completed on a smart phone or mobile device.

 What if I do not have information for “Mother” or “Father”?
-Enter “N/A” and include a note on your Application, explaining your circumstances in significant detail to allow SSF to understand your current living arrangements and what events led to your housing situation.
+Enter UNKNOWN and make notes on your Application, explaining your circumstances as directed on the Application instructions in significant detail to allow SSF to understand your current living arrangements and what events led to your situation.
+WARNING “Unknown” without accompanying explanation will not be accepted and your application will be rejected.
+If possible use the IRS information option to upload required information.

-What if I have not taken the ACT or SAT?
+What if I have not taken the ACT?
 List the date you are scheduled to take the ACT and follow up by providing your scores.
-You must take the ACT or SAT and submit scores to be eligible for this scholarship.
+You must take the ACT to be eligible for this scholarship.

 When is the ACT test given?
-Most areas offer the test on September 9, 2017, October 28, 2017, December 9, 2017, February 10, 2018, April 11, 2018 and June 9, 2018.
+Most areas offer the test on September 8, 2018, October 27, 2018, December 8, 2018, February 9, 2019, April 13, 2019 and June 8, 2019.
+There are waivers to cover the cost of taking the exam.
 Take the test multiple times to increase your score.
-Ask your counselor or Upward Bound representative for help in preparing for the test and obtaining a waiver and registering.
+Ask your counselor or Upward Bound representative for help in obtaining a waiver and registering.
 See www.act.org.

 Why should I apply for financial aid?
 Financial aid is available to assist students and families in meeting the costs of a college education.
-The total amount of funding by SSF may not cover all college cost.
-Grants and other scholarships can help fund financial gaps.
-Apply as early as possible for FASFA and College Counts as additional funding is available only to those who file early.
+The total amount of funding by SSF may not cover all college cost and grants and other scholarships can help fund financial gaps.

 What if I have not applied for college admission?
-List the schools you plan to apply and why you have a preference for that institution.
+Apply now if possible and list the schools you plan to apply for later and why you have a preference for that institution.
 Apply for College ASAP.
 Deadlines for University Scholarships are early so review scholarships offered by several institutions.
-The SSF Application requires that you apply to at least 3 other scholarships, including scholarships provided by each of your preferred institutions before January 5, 2018 to maximize your potential aid.
+The SSF Application requires that you apply to at least 3 other scholarships, including scholarships provided by each of your preferred institutions before January 7, 2017 to maximize your potential aid.

 Example.
 If you list 2 colleges as preferred, you must apply to each college and their scholarship program(s) and an additional outside scholarship.
 If you apply to 3 colleges and all 3 of their scholarship programs, you have met your minimal requirement of 3 “other” scholarships.